Dordogne: Geography

 The department is part of the region of Nouvelle-Aquitaine and is surrounded by the six départements of Haute-Vienne, Corrèze, Lot, Lot-et-Garonne, Gironde, Charente-Maritime, and Charente.
-Dordogne is the third-largest department of metropolitan France.
-It is slightly comparable in size to Cyprus or just under half the size of Slovenia.
+Dordogne is the third-largest department of metropolitan France, as well as the largest landlocked department in the country.
+In total area, it is larger than Cyprus and smaller than Cape Verde.

 Principal towns

 The most populous commune is Périgueux, the prefecture.
-As of 2019, there are 9 communes with more than 5,000 inhabitants:
+As of 2019 there are nine communes with more than 5,000 inhabitants:

 Demographics

 The population peaked at 505,789 in 1851 according to that year's census.
 After that the population declined to 373,000 by 1975.
 This reflected the long term population decline observed in many of the rural departments resulting from changes in agriculture and the lure of higher industrial wages available in more urbanized regions.
 Between 1975 and 2010, the population increased again, reaching 415,000.

 Dordogne has a British immigrant community.
 The region has between 5,000 and 10,000 British residents and 800 British entrepreneurs, drawn by the French lifestyle, warm climate, and lower cost of living.
 The village of Eymet is at the heart of the trend, with 200 British families among 2,600 inhabitants.